AJRubenstein/Universal-Controller-Script/docs/contributing/plugins/README.md

 * `WindowPlugin`: Window plugins interact with FL Studio windows
 * `SpecialPlugin`: Plugins that can be active at any time

-## Creating a Plugin: The Easy Way
+## Creating Plugin Bindings: The Easy Way

-If the standard plugin you are binding to only needs to bind some parameters to faders, you can create one by using the `basicPluginBuilder` function.
+If the standard plugin you are binding to only needs to bind parameters to faders, you can create one by using the `basicPluginBuilder` function.
 You can do this by specifying the names that should be matched for this plugin, as well as the list of parameters that should be bound, and a color or list of colors